 - Pursuing a future career in gynaecological oncology

 - NSW Medical Board Registration or eligible for registration

 - Completion/undertaking of specialist training in Obstetrics and Gynaecology

 - Hold MRANZCOG/FRANZCOG or its equivalent

 - Advanced knowledge and clinical skills in Gynaecological Oncology commensurate with level of training

 - Track record in initiating and developing new research protocols, write research grants, co-ordinate the research process and publish and present research findings at national and international scientific meetings in a timely manner

-- Demonstrate superior surgical skills in advanced pelvic surgery
+- Demonstrate surgical skills in advanced pelvic surgery commensurate with training

-- Extensive clinical and research experience with gynaecological cancer patients
+- Some previous research experience with gynaecological cancer patients is desirable

 - Good verbal and written communication skills